dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-Finally, instead of writing it as a method chain with `concat` calls, I can use the **ES6** [***spread operator***](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to write it more concicely:
+Finally, instead of writing it as a method chain with `concat` calls, I can use the **ES6** [***spread operator***](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to write it more concisely:

 ```js
 const removeCounter = (list, index) => {